nand2mario/gbatang/README.md

 4. Again use Gowin programmer.
 Program `gbatang_m138k.fs` or `gbatang_m138kpro.fs` to on-board flash at starting address 0x000000.

-5. Put GBA roms on the MicroSD card and insert it into the on-board MicroSD slot.
-Then power up the board.
+5. Put GBA roms and GBA BIOS on the MicroSD card.
+The 16KB GBA BIOS ROM should be named `gba_bios.bin` and placed at the root dir.
+Then insert the card into the on-board MicroSD slot and power up the board.

 ## About this project